rudrajit1729/CodeBucket/CP_Platform_Bucket/HackerRank/Contests/Hackfest 2020/readme.md

-Solutions for Hackerrank Hackfest 2020 in Python.
+Solutions for Hackerrank Hackfest 2020 in C++ and Python.

 https://www.hackerrank.com/contests/hackerrank-hackfest-2020/challenges